-5.2.7 The table below lists the top and bottom stations in terms of percentage of flows achieving the targets.
+5.2.10 The table below lists the top and bottom stations in terms of percentage of flows achieving the targets.
 All the stations where over above 20% of flows achieve the target are listed, along with the stations with the lowest percentage of flows meeting targets (i.e. below 5%).

-Stations with the highest % of flows which meet the target (20% and above) Stations with the lowest % of flows which meet the target (below 5%)

-Birmingham New Street Southampton Central
+Stations with the highest % of flows which meet the target (20% and above) Stations with the lowest % of flows which meet the target (below 5%) Birmingham New Street Reading Bristol Temple Meads Bath Spa Bristol Parkway Cheltenham Spa Swindon Didcot Parkway Exeter St Davids Chippenham Taunton Southampton Central Basingstoke Bournemouth Salisbury Gloucester Worcester Foregate Poole Westbury Weymouth Yeovil Junction Yeovil Pen Mill

-Reading Basingstoke

-Bristol Temple Meads Bournemouth

-Bath Spa Salisbury

-Bristol Parkway Gloucester

-Cheltenham Spa Worcester Foregate

-Swindon Poole

-Didcot Parkway Westbury

-Exeter St Davids Weymouth

-Chippenham Yeovil Junction

-Taunton Yeovil Pen Mill

-5.2.8 Improvements to journey speed need to be considered as part of the wider Timetable planning exercise outlined under CO C1.
+5.2.11 Improvements to journey speed will be overseen by the Strategic Planning Taskforce, and need to be considered as part of the strategic planning exercise outlined under CO C1.
 This way, opportunities for increased linespeeds leading to faster journey times, either with or without infrastructure upgrades can be identified, prioritised and built into one of the 'configuration states'.